sourav22899/vm-buyers-up-auctions/README.md

 # vm-buyers-up-auctions

-This is the official code repo for [Bidding in Uniform Price Auctions for Value Maximizing Buyers](https://arxiv.org/abs/2406.03674).
+This is the official code repo for [Learning Safe Strategies for Value Maximizing Buyers in Uniform Price Auctions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5271846).

-In this paper, we study the problem of bidding in uniform price auctions widely used in practice.
-Although these auctions are non-truthful for bidders with quasilinear utility functions, several empirical findings suggest that the auction format induces truthful bidding from the bidders.
-We attribute this difference in theory and practice to the assumption of the behavioral model of the bidders.
-In this pursuit, we study uniform price auctions in a repeated setting from the perspective of a value-maximizing buyer who aims to maximize their acquired cumulative value across T rounds, subject to per-round return-on-investment (RoI) constraints.
-For a RoI-constrained, value-maximizing buyer, we study a generalized version of the uniform bidding format, commonly used in practice, which we term as m-uniform bidding.
-To characterize the optimal m-uniform bid, we introduce and study the notion of universally feasible (UF) bidding policies, which are robust, meaning that RoI feasibility is obtained regardless of the competitors' bids.
-We show that the optimal class of UF bidding policies is essentially a generalization of truthful bidding policies, which depends only on the valuation curve of the bidder and target RoI.
-To measure the performance of UF bidding policies against the optimal bidding policy that is not necessarily UF, we introduce a metric called the Price of Universal Feasibility (PoUF) and establish that PoUF is at most 2, irrespective of m and the upper bound is tight.
-We further compare the generalized m-uniform bidding interface against the classical uniform bidding format under which m=1, showing the total value under m-uniform bidding increases at most by a factor of m.
-Numerical simulations on semi-synthetic data demonstrate that UF bidding policies perform significantly better than the derived theoretical bounds.
+We study the bidding problem in repeated uniform price multi-unit auctions from the perspective of a single value-maximizing buyer who aims to maximize their cumulative value over T rounds while adhering to return-on-investment (RoI) constraints in each round.
+Buyers adopt m-uniform bidding format, where they submit m bid-quantity pairs (b, q) to demand q units at bid b.
+We introduce safe bidding strategies as those that satisfy RoI constraints in every auction, regardless of competing bids.
+We show that these strategies depend only on the bidder's valuation curve, and the bidder can focus on a finite subset of this class without loss of generality.
+While the number of strategies in this subset is exponential in m, we develop a polynomial-time algorithm to learn the optimal safe strategy that achieves sublinear regret in the online setting, where regret is measured against a clairvoyant benchmark that knows the competing bids a priori and selects a fixed hindsight optimal safe strategy.
+We then evaluate the performance of safe strategies against a clairvoyant that selects the optimal strategy from a richer class of strategies in the online setting.
+In this scenario, we compute the richness ratio, α ∈ (0, 1] for the class of strategies chosen by the clairvoyant and show that our algorithm, designed to learn safe strategies, achieves α-approximate sublinear regret against these stronger benchmarks.
+Experiments on semi-synthetic data from real-world auctions show that safe strategies substantially outperform the derived theoretical bounds, making them quite appealing in practice.

 ## Requirements
 All the requirements are mentioned in `requirements.txt`.
 They can be installed using `!pip install -r requirements.txt`.